angelleye/paypal-woocommerce/readme.txt

 = FREE PayPal Payments Pro Account =
 By using our plugin we can get you hooked up with PayPal Payments Pro with no monthly fee!
 (U.S. and Canada merchants only.)

+This availability is limited based on your monthly volume, so you will need to be doing at least $1,000/mo in sales in order to get this done.
+If you are not at this level yet, enabling Express Checkout with our plugin will increase conversion rates on your site and help you get to that level.

 [Submit a request](https://www.angelleye.com/free-paypal-pro-account-request/?utm_source=paypal-for-woocommerce&utm_medium=readme&utm_campaign=free_paypal_pro) and we'll get you hooked up!

 = PayPal Plus Information =